 The fluctuations in working capital can be impacted by the timing of product orders and shipments.
 In the six-month period ended June 30, 2013, we saw a \$1.3 million use of cash related to inventory manufactured in the period.
 This was in part due to a reduction in UPS orders for our current product and an increase in build for our new product in the second quarter of 2013.
-There was also a decrease in cash related to higher accounts receivable of approximately \$1.3 million and an increase in cash from higher accounts payable of \$3.6 million from December 31, 2012 to June 30, 2013.
-These increases reflect timing of payments to vendors related to our large MIS projects which have a long manufacturing schedule.
+There was also an increase in cash from higher accounts payable of \$3.6 million from December 31, 2012 to June 30, 2013.
+This increase reflects timing of payments to vendors related to our large MIS projects which have a long manufacturing schedule.
 We anticipate that cash flows from operations will fluctuate significantly based upon the volume and size of our MIS products sold and by the timing of product delivery relative to our reporting periods, and that such volatility in sources and uses of funds will continue based upon growth of our MIS businesses.